gie-sakura/msnlora/README.md

 Now you can download and install the project in your devices.

-First download the .ZIP and extract it in your machine and copy the rasp.py folder to your raspberry.
+First download the .ZIP, extract it in your machine and copy the rasp.py folder to your raspberry.

 To install the repository in the LoPy device.